Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 user.password=ltbinh
 ```

-We can use those value in the class or somewhere in the project src like below, however this code below just one of the many way to use the value in `application.properties` we can have more way to use.
+We can use those value in the class or somewhere in the project src like below, however this code below just one of the many way to use the value in `application.properties` we can have more way to use:

 > **`Using @Value Annotation`**